|Ethics in Research|

 All students should be familiar with the discipline's history and policy regarding the use of human or animals in research.
 Some institutions may require student researchers to complete some form of training.
 Psi Chi recommends the following options.

-As psychology students, researchers should review the American Psychological Association’s (APA) ethics policy available at http://www.apa.org/ethics/code2002.html.
-The section most applicable to ethical research is number 8 entitled "Research and Publication."
+As psychology students, researchers should review the American Psychological Association’s (APA) ethics policy available at https://www.apa.org/ethics/code/index.
+The section most applicable to ethical research is Number 8 entitled "Research and Publication."

 Working with a faculty advisor, students should design studies with the protection of human participants in mind—carefully weighing the scientific value of the study against any potential risks to the participants.
 Submit required materials to your institution’s review board (or consulting faculty member) several weeks in advance of collecting data.
 Generally speaking, a good review will request a complete copy of any protocol being used, the informed consent procedures, and debriefing procedures.

 Collect data only AFTER receiving approval.
 Many, if not most, student research projects will be exempt from further review; however, it is the institution that makes that determination, not the researcher.

 Remember to submit any changes to the research project to faculty advisors and the committee and promptly tell advisors if anything unusual comes up during data collection.
 In addition, exercise care in the storage of data in secure locations (electronically or physically), and separate identifying information regarding participants from data collected.

 Psi Chi encourages each of the above steps.
 In addition, for student researchers to receive a research award, they must attest that their projects were reviewed through the proper channels at their institutions.
 Ethical research protects participants and researchers and reflects good practices in psychological inquiry.